jbcodeforce/ML-studies/docs/ml/generative-ai.md

 # Generative AI

-Create new content (text, image,..) from existing one and a requested query.
-It is based on Large Language Model, pre-trained on huge amount of documents, using 500B of parameters.
+Create new content (text, image, music, videos..) from existing ones and a requested query.
+It is powered by Large Language Model, pre-trained on huge amount of documents, using 500B of parameters.
+Those models are commonly referred to as foundation models (FMs).

+A single large model is unlikely to solve every business problem.
+Custom data sets help companies to differentiate their generative AI applications.

 For generative AI, the input is very ambiguous, but also the output: there is no determinist output.
 With classical ML output is well expected.

 Some ways to use Generative AI:

 * Build foundation model from scratch
-* Reuse existing foundation models available as open-source (Hugging Face) or proprietary, add your corpus on top of it.
+* Reuse existing foundation models available as open-source (Hugging Face) or proprietary, add the custom corpus on top of it, to fine tune tune the model for better accuracy.
 * Use generative AI services or APIs offered by foundation model vendors.
 There is not control over the data, cost and customization.
+Use prompt engineering to get better answer.

 ???- "Hugging Face"
     [Hugging Face](https://huggingface.co/) is an open-source provider of natural language processing (NLP), which makes it easy to add state of the art ML models to  applications.
 We can deploy and fine-tune pre-trained models reducing the time it takes to set up and use these NLP models from weeks to minutes.

 ## Use cases

+We can group the use cases in catergories

+???+ info "Improve customer experiences"
+    * Chatbot functionality with context, with better user's experiences.
+Reduce operational costs using automated response.
     * Documentation summarization: See model like Jurassic-2 Jumbo from [AI21 studio](https://www.ai21.com/studio), claude-v2 works well too.
+    * Personalization

+???+ info "Employee productivity"
+    * Code generation
+    * Translation, reports, summary...
-* Question/answer solution based on internal documents.
+    * Q&A Agent for specific subject, based on internal documents.
-* Model fine tuning to downsize the LLM to limit inference cost.
-* Transcription insights, by extracting action items from the videos.
-* Chat functionality with context, with better user's experiences
-* Autogeneration of marketing material, translation, summary...
     * Self service tutor based on student progress, prompt activities, and respond  to questions

+???+ info "Creativity"
+    * Autogeneration of marketing material
+    * Personalized emails
+    * Sales scripts for customer's industry or segment
+    * Speeding the ideation phase of a product development

+???+ info "Business process optimization"
+    * Automatically extracting and summarizing data from documents
-* Synthetic data generation, to keep the privacy of original data sources, and help trains other models: generate image of rusted pumps to train an anomaly detection model on pumps.
+    * Data augmentation to improve data set quality.
+Keep the privacy of original data sources, and help trains other models: generate image of rusted pumps to train an anomaly detection model on pumps.
+    * Propose some supply chain scenario

 * [Generative Adversarial Networks](https://towardsai.net/p/l/gans-for-synthetic-data-generation) are used to limit the risk of adversarial manipulation in deep learning image recognition.
 It attempts to generate fake data that looks real by learning the features from the real data.

 ### Industries